offers the promised (sort of

 ).
 This includes some details about the game, including a Sagan-esque billions and billions of stars:

 The game will take place in a procedurally generated Milky Way hosting over 100 billion stars (including our own, and by extension, the planet Earth), each with anything up to one hundred bodies in them.
 A "truly giant galaxy of vast numbers" as Braben puts it.

 Some other info-nugs the developer was happy to divulge: the game will begin some 50 years after Frontier: First Encounters, around the year 3300.
 And Thargoids, Elite's insectoid, warlike alien race, will definitely make their return (though in what capacity, Braben wouldn't reveal).
 In case you've forgotten what those bastards look like, here's one.
 If you're not legitimately terrified, congratulations, you are under the age of 30.

 , showing how this environment is realized in the game, contrasting their concept art with the finished level.
 Word is: "The Alien Hive is a dark, imposing place of fear you won’t soon forget.
 Bring your friends and enter the hive in Aliens: Colonial Marines on February 12, 2013."
-Continue here to read the full story.
+Continue here to read the full story

 After the 3D effect of the Oculus Rift, the head tracking provided the most sense of immersion.
 I didn't just see objects with depth, I saw them as if I was looking at them with my own eyes.
 The Oculus Rift tracked every movement of my head as I looked around, tilting and shifting the picture appropriately.
 I found myself watching a snowflake fall from the sky and moving my head to follow it.
 I looked from high above my head down to the ground as the snowflake fell.
 I couldn't see my feet or any other part of my body, but, again, this is a software issue.
 The effect was still incredible.